Skip to main content

 }

-When you retrieve a recipient, the Ceremony URL is available in the url property of the recipient’s ceremony object.
+When you retrieve a recipient, the ceremony URL is available in the url property of the recipient’s ceremony object.

 Recipient object